Janet Jackson: 2004–2005: Super Bowl XXXVIII controversy and Damita Jo

 Jackson was chosen by the National Football League and MTV to perform at the Super Bowl XXXVIII halftime show in February 2004.
 She performed a medley of "All for You", "Rhythm Nation", and an excerpt of "The Knowledge" before performing "Rock Your Body" alongside surprise guest Justin Timberlake.
 As Timberlake sang the lyric "I'm gonna have you naked by the end of this song", he tore open her costume, exposing her right breast to 140 million viewers.
 The incident was referred to as "nipple gate" by the media.

 Jackson issued an apology after the performance, saying that the incident was accidental and unintended, explaining that Timberlake was only meant to pull away a bustier and leave the red-lace bra intact.
 She commented, "I am really sorry if I offended anyone.
 That was truly not my intention ...
 MTV, CBS, the NFL had no knowledge of this whatsoever, and unfortunately, the whole thing went wrong in the end."
 Timberlake also issued an apology, calling the accident a "wardrobe malfunction".
 CBS, the NFL, and MTV denied any knowledge of the incident and all responsibility for it.
 The Federal Communications Commission heavily fined all companies involved and continued an investigation for eight years, ultimately losing its appeal for a $550,000 fine against CBS.

 Following the incident, CBS permitted Timberlake to appear at the 46th Grammy Awards ceremony but did not allow Jackson to attend, forcing her to withdraw after being scheduled as a presenter.
-The controversy halted plans for Jackson to star in the biographical film of singer and activist Lena Horne, which was to be produced by American Broadcasting Company.
+The controversy halted plans for Jackson to star in the biographical film of singer and activist Lena Horne, which was to be produced by ABC.
 Horne was reportedly displeased by the incident, but Jackson's representatives stated that she withdrew from the project willingly.
 A Mickey Mouse statue wearing Jackson's iconic "Rhythm Nation" outfit was mantled at Walt Disney World theme park the previous year to honor her legacy, but it was removed following her controversial performance.

 Jackson's eighth studio album Damita Jo was released in March 2004, titled after her middle name.
 It debuted at number two on the Billboard 200."No. 1 Usher Holds Janet To No. 2 Debut" The album received mixed to positive reviews, praising the sonic innovation of selected songs and Jackson's vocal harmonies, while others criticized its frequent themes of carnality.
 However, several critics' reviews focused on the Super Bowl incident, rather than critiquing the album itself.
 It was certified Platinum by the RIAA within a month, and sold over three million copies worldwide.